n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Ghost/README.md

 ### 4. Ghost2 node (get: post)

 This node returns information about the post that we created using the Ghost node.
 In this node, we are using the ***Admin API***.
-You can even use the ***Content API*** to get the information about the post.
+You can also use the ***Content API*** to get the information about the post.
 ::: v-pre
 1. Select 'Admin API' from the ***Source*** dropdown list.
 2. Select the credentials that you entered in the previous node.